UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/types.md

 Here we use one of the smart pointers we mentioned earlier, a unique pointer, to emphasise our earlier message to not use a raw pointer if you can avoid it.
 The angle brackets indicate a templated class, in this case a unique pointer to an `int`.
-Templates in C++ are part of yet another programming paradigm called *generic programming*.
+Templates in C++ enable yet another programming paradigm called *generic programming*.
 As you can see, there are a number of different programming paradigms, all with their own uses!
-It is best to be aware an use all of them, picking the most appropriate paradigm for the problem at hand or the idea you wish to express.
+It is best to be aware of and use all of them interchangably for the problem at hand or the idea you wish to express.

 Going back to the example, note that we have initialised our variable, so there is no undefined behaviour and we can be assured of the same behaviour over all